Snap, Crackle, Pop! Lung Sounds

-The Holidays are always a busy time and with a very festive week came Siberian cold temperatures and the dreaded return of my “friend” the cough and a wheeze.
-It all began with what I thought was exposure to a trigger that I had not been expecting, it seemed to throw my asthma in to a tailspin.
-I was mostly sure that this may have been induced by coming into contact with wrapping paper that was being burned in a fireplace, which of course produce a concerning smoke.
+It all began with what I thought was exposure to a trigger that I had not been expecting, which it seemed to throw my asthma into a tailspin.
+I was mostly sure that this may have been induced by coming into contact with wrapping paper that was being burned in a fireplace, which of course produces a concerning smoke.
 Yuck and yikes!

-I had a follow-up booked a few days later so I was not as concerned about it but then came the physical exam.
+I had a follow-up booked a few days later so I was not as concerned about it, but then came the physical exam.
 My wheeze seemed to have disappeared.
 I know that not everyone wheezes, but I am generally a wheezer.
-I have been really well controlled lately so, it caught me off guard to even be wheezing.
-My wheeze was mostly gone by the time that my follow up rolled around.
-I swear it is always that way.
-The doctor heard some crackles, crackles….what are crackles, what does this mean?
+My asthma has been really well-controlled lately, so it caught me off guard to even be wheezing.
+My wheeze was mostly gone by the time my follow-up rolled around.
+I swear, it is always that way.
+The doctor heard some crackles... but what are crackles and what does this mean?

-Wheezes, these are high pitched sounds that originate from the narrow airways.
+These are high-pitched sounds that originate from the narrow airways.
 The wheezes occur as a result of air struggling to get through.
 In some cases, the sound may be so high that it can be heard without a stethoscope.

 These sounds can be heard as rattling or bubbling.

 These are similar to wheezes, but unlike wheezes, these sounds are caused by the narrowing of the trachea.

 These crackles sound like light or heavy snoring.
 They are caused by the blocking of the airway that keeps breath from flowing smoothly in and out of the lungs.2